 8. Maintain Clear Communication with Your Accountant

-When you work with other professionals to manage your books, you can find the jargon they use confusing.
+When you work with other professionals like accountants or bookkeepers to manage your books, you might find the jargon they use confusing.
 It is important that you let them know if you don’t understand the terms they are using.
 You are a small business owner, not a financial professional.
 You have no reason to be up-to-date on the latest technical terminology being used in the financial industry.

 You need to see your accountant and tax professionals as part of your team.
 They should be watching your back and giving you accounting tips that you can bank on.